ToastedTabby/Ao3SeriesDownloaderV3/README.md

 # Ao3 Series Downloader

 A simple, open-source browser plugin that adds a 'Download Series' button in Ao3.
-Works in Firefox, Chrome, and Edge.
+Works in Chrome; Firefox and Edge are untested.

 *Note: You need to be logged into AO3 to see the Download Series button.*